compare

 - Medi vs PracticeSuite — multi-tenant billing-service PM.

-- Medi vs Waystar — enterprise RCM and clearinghouse; very different scale.
+- Medi vs Waystar — enterprise RCM and clearinghouse at a very different scale.

-The billing-company software evaluation guide walks through when to keep Claim.MD as a clearinghouse versus replacing the whole stack.
+The billing-company software evaluation guide covers when to keep Claim.MD as a clearinghouse versus replacing the whole stack.

 Frequently asked questions

-What does Claim.MD actually cost at typical billing company volumes?
+What does Claim.MD cost at typical billing company volumes?

 Does Medi replace Claim.MD, or do they serve different roles?

-They serve different layers.
-Claim.MD is a clearinghouse: it handles the transaction flow between the billing company and the payer network.
-Medi is an operating layer: it handles the work that happens before claims go out and after money comes back.
-Medi uses Stedi as its clearinghouse, so switching to Medi means migrating claim traffic from Claim.MD to Stedi during payer enrollment setup.
-If your current Claim.MD setup routes through a separate billing application, the migration question is about which parts of that stack Medi replaces and which parts Stedi replaces.
+Different layers.
+Claim.MD is the clearinghouse: it moves transactions between the billing company and the payer network.
+Medi is the operating layer: it handles the work before claims go out and after money comes back.
+Medi uses Stedi as its clearinghouse, so switching to Medi means migrating claim traffic from Claim.MD to Stedi during payer-enrollment setup.
+If your Claim.MD setup already routes through a separate billing application, the migration question is which parts of that stack Medi replaces and which parts Stedi replaces.

 How do Stedi and Claim.MD compare as clearinghouses?

-Both connect to the major payer networks — Medicare, Medicaid, Blue plans, and commercial insurers.
-Stedi positions itself as an API-first clearinghouse built for health tech companies that want to automate RCM workflows through code.
-Its Developer plan starts at $500 per month with per-transaction pricing at $0.20 per claim and $0.15 per eligibility check.
-Claim.MD positions itself as a web-portal-first clearinghouse for practices and billing companies that want a simple, low-cost connection.
-Its Unlimited plan is $120 per month.
-Claim.MD holds SOC 2 Type 2, EHNAC accreditation, and CAQH CORE certification — credentials Stedi holds separately for its transaction infrastructure.
+Both connect to the major payer networks: Medicare, Medicaid, Blue plans, and commercial insurers.
+Stedi is API-first, built for health-tech companies automating RCM through code, which is how Medi integrates clearinghouse traffic into its work surface.
+Claim.MD is portal-first, built for practices and billing companies that want a simple, low-cost connection through a web interface.
+Claim.MD holds SOC 2 Type 2, EHNAC accreditation, and CAQH CORE certification.
 The practical difference for a billing company is portal workflow (Claim.MD) versus API-driven integration into a broader work surface (Stedi inside Medi).

 Can a billing company use both Claim.MD and Medi at the same time?

-In theory, a billing company could maintain a Claim.MD account for one subset of clients while piloting Medi for another, but running two clearinghouse pipelines simultaneously for the same practice creates reconciliation risk — ERA from one channel, claim status from another.
-The cleaner approach is to treat a Medi implementation as an enrollment migration: move payer trading-partner relationships to Stedi for each practice as it onboards, retire the Claim.MD connection for that practice after a parallel-run reconciliation period.
+In theory you could keep a Claim.MD account for one subset of clients while piloting Medi for another, but running two clearinghouse pipelines for the same practice creates reconciliation risk: ERA from one channel, claim status from another.
+The cleaner approach treats a Medi implementation as an enrollment migration.
+Move payer trading-partner relationships to Stedi as each practice onboards, then retire the Claim.MD connection for that practice after a parallel-run reconciliation period.

 What does Medi cost for a ten-practice billing company?

-Medi's platform fee is $300 per month regardless of how many practices or providers are under the workspace.
-EDI usage at ten practices running roughly 3,000 claims per month adds approximately $750 in claim submission fees and $300 to $500 in ERA and eligibility, putting the total in the range of $1,350 to $1,550 per month.
-For a billing company running the same ten practices on Claim.MD's $120 Unlimited plan — if it covers the full volume under one tax ID — the clearinghouse fee is $120 plus any extra tax ID charges plus whatever separate billing workflow software the team uses to manage denials, appeals, and reporting.
-The all-in comparison depends on what that separate system costs.
+The platform fee is $20 per client practice per month, with volume pricing available.
+EDI usage at roughly 3,000 claims a month adds about $1,950 in claim submission (first 500 at $0.70, next 2,500 at $0.65), with ERA included in that fee.
+Eligibility and claim status add $150 to $300 depending on volume.
+The same ten practices on Claim.MD's $120 Unlimited plan, if it covers the full volume under one tax ID, cost $120 plus any extra tax ID charges plus whatever separate workflow software the team uses for denials, appeals, and reporting.
+The all-in number depends on what that separate system costs.

 How current is this comparison?

-Last reviewed 2026-05-17.
-Claim.MD's pricing and feature set change.
-The authoritative source for Claim.MD's current pricing is claim.md/pricing.
-Certifications cited above (SOC 2 Type 2, EHNAC, CAQH CORE, TX-RAMP Level 2) are confirmed by Claim.MD's own press releases and clearinghouse directory entries as of review.
-Stedi pricing at stedi.com/pricing.
-Verify current quotes directly with each vendor before making any switching decision.
+Last reviewed 2026-06-07.
+Claim.MD's pricing and feature set change, so verify current quotes before any switching decision.
+The authoritative source for Claim.MD's pricing is claim.md/pricing.
+Certifications cited (SOC 2 Type 2, EHNAC, CAQH CORE, TX-RAMP Level 2) are confirmed by Claim.MD's own press releases and clearinghouse directory entries as of review.

 References